geschke/azbalac/README.md

 ## A pure and basic WordPress theme, based on Bootstrap 4.0 framework.

 ### This is an experimental release of a new generation WordPress theme.
-It uses the Twig template engine to seperate the frontend from the backend output generation parts.
+It uses the Twig template engine to separate the frontend from the backend output generation parts.

 Version 0.3.4